rharbird/microbit-challenges/docs/source/tutorials/data_types.rst

 Variables
 ---------

 A variable can be thought of as a box that the computer can use to store a value.
 The value held in that box can change or ‘vary’.
 All variables are made up of three parts: a name, a type and a value.
-Here are three variables of different types:
+In the figure below there are three variables of different types:

 .. figure:: variable.jpg
    :scale: 60 %

    Image from: <https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Variables>

+The variable ``name`` contains the string ``Bob``, the variable ``winner`` contains the value ``True`` and the variable ``score`` contains the value ``35``.

 In Python we must give the variables we want to use a name and once we have done that we can start to use them, assigning and manipulating values::